 Can I keep my Medicare if I move to another state?

 It depends on the type of plan you have purchased.
 Contact us for more information.

 Can I use my doctor with my Medicare plan?

 If you use an agent, this is something they would make sure happens.
 Not all insurance companies work with all clinics.
 Not all clinics work with all insurance companies.
 Contact us for more information.

 If you are a Veteran do you need a Part B plan?

 It depends.
-Not all Veterans can access VA benefits and also the VA has a closed formulary so it is possible that a qualified veteran will need a plan to access that medication.
+Not all Veterans can access VA benefits.
+In addition, the VA has a closed prescription drug formulary so it is possible that a qualified veteran will need a plan with coverage for a non-covered medication.
 Contact us for more information.